mirage-id/js-style/README.md

 npm i --save-dev prettier prettier-eslint eslint
 ```

-create a file in the root of the directory named `.prettierrc.js` with the following contents:
+create a file in the directory containing the `package.json` file named `.prettierrc.js` with the following contents:

 ```js
 const config = require('js-style').prettier;